Employee Shift Work Schedules: An Introduction

 - Cost.
 In a stable work environment, overtime should average between 5% and 15% of the straight-time (non-overtime) hours worked.
 Less than 5% overtime indicates you are over-staffed.
-More than 15% overtime indicates you are under-staffed.
+More than 15% of overtime indicates you are under-staffed.

 Shift assignment.
 When employees are assigned to a specific (fixed) shift, the primary goal is to balance the skill levels.
 As mentioned in the Schedule Format section of this paper, the common practice of using seniority as the final determinant of shift assignments will result in employees with the most seniority (and presumably the most skills) on the day shift.
 To avoid this, some companies base the shift assignment on multiple criteria, such as skill ratings and seniority.
 They may require each crew to have an equal number of personnel from each skill level or a minimum number of skill points.
 Seniority then becomes more of a tie-breaker than the primary consideration in who goes to each shift.

 Pay policies.
-What works for traditional eight-hour work schedules may not be appropriate for a multi-shift operation.
+What works for traditional eight-hour work schedules may not be appropriate for multi-shift operation.
 If the pay policies are not matched with the schedule, they may:

-- Increase labor costs.
+- Increase in labor costs.

 - Be illogical, and therefore difficult to understand.

-- Appear to be unfair to different work groups, thereby lowering morale.
+- Appear to be unfair to different workgroups, thereby lowering morale.

 - Create situations that take pay away from employees, and give them extra pay in others, usually resulting in even lower morale.